Undergraduate Research Program

 Faculty participants will receive a stipend of $1,500 for the coordination of the URP with the student.
 Faculty may reapply to continue research into a second semester/term, but they must submit a new application.

 Student participants will be provided with a stipend of up to $750, paid hourly, for the one-semester/term project.
-Funding of the student activities will not extend beyond the semester/term unless the faculty supervisor reapplies for funding in the next semester/term.
+Funding of the student activities will not extend beyond the semester/term unless the student was not able to fulfill the work within one semester.
+Any remaining student funds can be extended into the next semester/term.
 Funding for the projects will not be provided to another student if the student is not able to fulfill their URP responsibilities in the specified semester/term.